clalil/My_notes/rails_ruby.md

 * Refactor code
 An advanced technique; you take a bit of the functionality to make it even better: make change => refactor it => test fail : test pass etc is used to make a choice about wheter or not to refactor.

+# Web architecture
+## What is web architecture
+- Layer describe logical groupings of the functionality and components in an application.
+- Tiers describe physical distribution of the functionality and components on separate servers, computers, networrks or remote locations.
+- Only tiers imply a REAL separation.
+- AUT cycle RoR dealt with all three things.
+- You need to have the model, which is connected to the database while the database itself is a separate entitiy on the computer.
+The views are also separated.

+We decide the layer (files and naming), the tier we do not decide: it is decided for us.

+## Three Tier architcture vs Three layers

+Layers: we can change as we like, unlike the tiers.

+## The 3 tiers
+- Presentation tier: the user's interface (what theya ctually see), it displays informatiomn related to different services that we have.
+It communicates with the other tiers by connection and displaying the result to the client.
+- Logical tier: coordinates the application "spindeln i nätet" that makes logical decisions, process commands, evaluates and performs calculations.
+- Data tier: the persistence layer, the place where information is stored and retrieved from the database system.
+It saves information from a database and save it to another database.

+## MVC
+Browser: the webpage/like Chrome, takes the user input => webserver => routes => dispatcher => controller (decides what to do with the information, and sends information back and forth depending on what the model deciees).

+Example of how things are run:
+Customer = The user input/sees from the view
+Fridge = Database
+Products = View
+Waiter = Controller
+Kitchen = Model

+There are some instances/an exception where the waiter would create the food in front of the user/customer.

+In which part of the application am I inside at the moment?
+Should I be there?
+Should I be doing these things inside of the model or inside of the controller?
+Some heavy calculations would the model do due to higher processing power, not the controller.

+Fat Models ?
+Skinny Controllers

+## Useful concepts
+HTTP Protocol: foundation of data communcation for the internet.
+Functions as a request-response protocol in the client-server computing model (entering password on fb (client) sends request to the fb server (their server sends response back to the client side)).
+A client is whatever the user is holding in this/her hands in order to communicate with the internet.

+URL (Uniform REsource Locator): a reference to a web resource that specifices it's on a  comp network and mechanisms for retrieveing it.

+Request methods:
+GET, POST, DELETE, PUT/PATCH
+**REmeber in and out by the end of the boot camp**
+GET = asking for the server to give you some kind of information ie give me this user name, give me this form so I can log in, give me my image.
+POST = save it to your database, create a new username, create something for me, take my image and save it for me (saving and creating are POST requests)
+DELETE = Please delete my information on your system (blog post etc).
+PUT/PATCH = please update the information from me that is already on your sever; my profile image etc
+**Patch is getting out of style - mostly use Puts**

+A sevrver: a computer programme or device that provides functionality for other programs or devices (clients).
+E.g. web server, file server, mail server